MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers-onedrive.md

 ## Enable SharePoint and OneDrive information barriers in your organization

 Enabling information barriers for SharePoint and OneDrive are configured in a single action.
-Information barriers for the services can’t be enabled separately.
+Information barriers for the services can't be enabled separately.
 To enable information barriers for OneDrive, see [Enable SharePoint and OneDrive information barriers in your organization](/sharepoint/information-barriers#enable-sharepoint-and-onedrive-information-barriers-in-your-organization).
 After you've enabled information barriers for SharePoint and OneDrive, continue with the OneDrive guidance in this article.

 ## Prerequisites

 1. Make sure you meet the [licensing requirements for information barriers](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-barriers).
 2. [Create information barrier policies](/office365/securitycompliance/information-barriers-policies) that allow or block communication between the segments and activate the policies.
 Create segments and define the users in each.
 3. After you've configured and activated your information barrier policies, wait 24 hours for the changes to propagate through your organization.
 4. Enable information barriers for OneDrive.
-Enabling information barriers for SharePoint and OneDrive are configured in a single action and these services can’t be enabled separately.
+Enabling information barriers for SharePoint and OneDrive are configured in a single action and these services can't be enabled separately.
 To enable information barriers for OneDrive, see the guidance and steps in the [Use information barriers with SharePoint](/sharepoint/information-barriers) article.
 5. Complete the steps in the following sections to customize and manage information barriers for OneDrive in your organization.

 ## Use PowerShell to view the segments associated with a OneDrive

 A global or SharePoint admin can view and change the segments associated with a user's OneDrive.
 Your organization can have up to 5,000 segments and users can be assigned to multiple segments.

+> [!IMPORTANT]
+> Support for 5,000 segments and assigning users to multiple segments is only available when your organization isn't in *Legacy* mode.
+Assigning users to multiple segments requires additional actions to change the information barriers mode for your organization.
+For more information, see [Use multi-segment support in information barriers)](/microsoft-365/compliance/information-barriers-multi-segment) for details. <br><br> For organizations in *Legacy* mode, the maximum number of segments supported is 250 and users are restricted to being assigned to only one segment.
+Organizations in *Legacy* mode will be eligible to upgrade to the newest version of information barriers in the future.
+For more information, see the [information barriers roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=information%2Cbarriers).

 1. Connect to the [Security & Compliance Center PowerShell](/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell) as a global admin.